What is a SAN switch (storage area network switch)?

 For example, Brocade offers a 16 Gb FC switch for Hewlett Packard Enterprise (HPE) BladeSystem c-Class enclosures.
 The switch includes 28 ports with up to 16 Gbps connection port speeds, providing an aggregate bandwidth of 448 Gbps.
-The switch can also use inter-switch link trunking to improve performance and reliability, and it supports the Brocade Access Gateway mode, which enables interoperability with other SAN fabrics running supported firmware.
-The switch can also support HPE's Power Pack+ software to manage data flow, and it can integrate with HPE Onboard Administrator for BladeSystem, HPE Systems Insight Manager and HPE Storage Essentials.
+The switch can also use inter-switch link trunking to improve performance and reliability, and it supports Access Gateway mode, which enables interoperability with other SAN fabrics running supported firmware.
+The switch also supports HPE Power Pack+ software to manage data flow, and it can integrate with HPE BladeSystem Onboard Administrator, HPE Systems Insight Manager and HPE Storage Essentials.

 Ethernet switches also provide an assortment of features.
 Dell EMC, for example, offers a stackable Ethernet switch that includes 32 ports with 100 GbE connection speeds.
 Like many Ethernet switches, the Dell EMC switch supports iSCSI deployments, including data center bridging, which enables converged lossless transactions.
 The switch also provides enhanced mirroring capabilities, standards-based switching abstraction and Integrated Routing and Bridging in either asymmetric or symmetric mode.

-Both switches, as well as other data center switches, also offer plenty of additional features.
+Both switches, as well as other data center switches, also offer several additional features.
 For example, many include redundant power supplies with at least one hot-swappable power supply.
-They might also provide Quality of Service (QoS) features, management ports, and management and monitoring tools, as well as various switch configuration capabilities.
-In addition, SAN switches typically conform to industry standards such the Simple Network Time Protocol or Simple Network Management Protocol (SNMP).
+They might also provide quality of service (QoS) features, management ports, and management and monitoring tools, as well as various switch configuration capabilities.
+In addition, SAN switches typically conform to industry standards such as the Simple Network Time Protocol or Simple Network Management Protocol (SNMP).

 SAN switch vs. other network switches

-Network switches are categorized and subcategorized differently from one source to another -- often, inconsistently or in ways that contradict each other -- making it difficult to understand their differences.
-Even so, most switches can be grouped into three broad categories:
+Network switches are categorized and subcategorized differently from one source to another, making it difficult to understand their differences.
+Even so, most switches can be grouped into the following broad categories:

-- Smart (partially managed).
-These fall somewhere between managed and unmanaged switches.
+- Smart.
+These partially managed switches fall somewhere between managed and unmanaged switches.
 They include basic management and security capabilities, along with features such as QoS or network segmentation.
 They can also support virtual local area networks (VLANs), something unmanaged switches can't do.
 Smart switches provide a more affordable alternative to managed switches and can be useful for organizations that want to implement VLANs or segmentation.
-Then can also be used in conjunction with managed switches to extend a network to the edge.
+They can also be used in conjunction with managed switches to extend a network to the edge.

-In addition to these three categories, network switches are also categorized by whether they're Power over Ethernet (PoE) switches.
-This type of switch integrates data and power on the same network cable, consolidating power and data transmission on a single line.
-A PoE switch makes it possible to extend a network to an area without a nearby power outlet, while helping to simplify network cabling.
+- Power over Ethernet (POE).
+PoE switches send data and power through a network to different devices.
+Both power and data transmission are completed on a single line.
+A PoE switch makes it possible to extend a network to an area without a nearby power outlet.
+PoE networks can support both Ethernet and PoE-enabled devices.